simon-brooke/real-name/README.md

 from the exception you experienced.
 I don't guarantee I can fix it, because I don't have access to all platforms to test, but I will do my best.

+### Caution: Windows

+There doesn't seem to be a mechanism to retrieve just the real name of the user on a Windows system in locale-independent way.

+There must be some system call that Windows is using to localise the string 'Full Name', but I haven't found it.
+Consequently I'm using a map to do my own resolution of locale-specific translations of 'Full Name' into known translations used by Microsoft for different locales, but it is far from complete and may not be accurate.

+In this case the ex-data from the exception thrown will include both the `locale` and the `localised-key` used, and I need both of these to be able to resolve the problem.

 ## Invoking from Java

 As there doesn't seem to be a Java-native solution, you may want to use this